ethrya/cookbook/README.md

 1. In a food processor, finely chop onion and garlic, then mushrooms, then carrot, then tomatoes.
-2. Brown onion and barlic in oil.
+2. Brown onion and garlic in oil.
 Then add butter, some salt and mushrooms.
 Brown and wait for smell to change.
 Add carrot and tomatoes and wait for fluid to largely boil off.
-3. Add tomatoe paste, miso paste, soy sauce, herbs/spices and wine.
-    Cook until wine has largely boiled off.
+3. Add tomato paste, miso paste, soy sauce, herbs/spices, wine, 1 cup of beef stock and milk.
+Cook until thickened has largely boiled off.
-4. Add beef stock and milk.
-Pressure cook for 20 Mins on high.
-After 20mins wait ≈ 5 mins and release pressure.
+4. Pressure cook for 15 Mins on high.
+Release pressure after 5 mins.
-5. Add lentils and barley and cook for a further 15 mins.
-Allow pressure to naturally release.
+5. Add remaining beef stock, lentils and barley and cook for a further 25 mins.
+Allow pressure to largely naturally release (around 15 mins).

-#### Notes

--   Need to think about fluid and lentil/barley cooking time.
-Initially used 2.25 cups of fluid and this wasn’t enough.
-3.25 cups is probably a better aim.
-May have issues with differences in barley/lentil cooking times.

 #### Sources

 -   Inspired by: *The ultimate traybake ragu*, Y. Ottolenghi and I.
-    Belfrage 2020, Flavour, Ebury Press.
+    Belfrage 2020, Flavour, Ebury Press. *This recipe is clearly a traybake ragu and is clearly very different.
+The ingredients are very similar but the method is pretty much completely different.*

 ### Brocolli cream pasta